palkan/logidze/README.md

 ## Dealing with large logs

-By default, Active Record _selects_ all the table columns when no explicit `select` statement specified.
+By default, Active Record or Sequel _selects_ all the table columns when no explicit `select` statement specified.

 That could slow down queries execution if you have field values which exceed the size of the data block (typically 8KB).
 PostgreSQL turns on its [TOAST](https://wiki.postgresql.org/wiki/TOAST) mechanism), which requires reading from multiple physical locations for fetching the row's data.